tshepang/blog-movies/content/movies/mainstream critics are strange.rst

-My experiences of those I've seen from the `Sight & Sound list`_
+Following is my experiences of movies on the `Sight & Sound list`_:

 I've seen the overrated *Citizen Kane* and slept through the *2001: A Space Odyssey*.
 I can't believe *Singin' in the Rain* made it into the list, nor did I find anything particularly exceptional about `Tokyo Story`_.
-*The Searchers* does not deserve to be mentioned (except maybe for the lead's surprising non-angelic persona, which gives him some complexity) nor does *Vertigo* because I did not notice a single thing special about it, which made it more shocking given that the critics regarded it the greatest movie ever made!
+*The Searchers* does not deserve to be mentioned (except maybe for the lead's surprising non-angelic persona, which gives him some complexity).
+I did not notice a single thing special about *Vertigo*, which made it more shocking given that the critics regarded it the greatest movie ever made!
 It was even more perplexing to find anyone honoring Rashomon_ at all.